rust-lang/rustc_public/README.md

-# Stable MIR Librarification Project Group
+# Rustc Librarification Project Group (formerly Stable MIR)

 <!--
  Status badge advertising the project as being actively worked on.
 When the